JFeliu01/proyecto_apps_reactivas/README.md

     ```
     The application will be available at `http://localhost:5173` (or on the port that Vite indicates in the terminal).

+### Route map

+- "/" (Landing Page):
+Entry point of the application.
+If the user is already authenticated, they are automatically redirected to "/grid".

+- "/grid" (Champion List):
+Displays the full catalog of champions.
+Clicking the profile button or View Profile redirects to "/profile".
+Clicking View Details on a champion card navigates to "/champion/:championId".

+- "/champion/:championId" (Champion Details):
+Shows the champion’s full information.
+Includes a Back to champion list button that redirects to "/grid".

+- "/profile" (User Profile):
+Shows detailed information of the authenticated user.
+Includes a button to return to the champion list.
+If the user has favorite champions, clicking on any of them opens their detailed page, just like in "/grid".

 ### Tests E2E

 1.  **Open two separate terminals and run both the frontend and the backend.
 Make sure both servers are running before executing the tests.**